 Communication and cooperation are key between all parties involved.
 Again, not all collision repair shops, clients, and insurance companies engage in unethical behavior.
 They are a minority.
 So everyone involved needs to be informed, communicate, and cooperate.

 Customers need to know what parts they are getting.
-Customers need to ask to see what work was done and shown the new parts, this gives peace of mind.
+You can always ask for the old part back that was supposedly replaced.
+Customers need to ask to see what work was done and shown the new parts as well as the old parts, this gives peace of mind.
+Many people before taking their vehicle to a repair shop go through the entire engine and mark every single part they can reach with a knife that only they can recognize, this way they know if the part was replaced.
 Customers should take their vehicle to the shop they want and not feel pressured by their insurance company.

 Collision shops should reject working with customers who bully, are deceitful to their own insurance company, and those who consider the insurance company as their own personal piggy-bank.
 Shops should not be forced to grant insurance companies discounts, low rates, or work for free.

 Should I include something else?
 Let me know in the comments below.
 Thanks for taking the time to read my blog.
 If there is something you want me to write about let me know, I will do my best to write about it.
 If you ever need any professional collision repair and you live in the Van Nuys or Los Angeles area give me a call or text me 818.793.7728.